sabrinasaven/sabrinaplaystheharp/README.md

 "Read more about me" link in the About section.
-Repertoire is treated as a downloadable PDF: script.js adds a `download` attribute to every link pointing at it (in the More menu and the "View my full repertoire" link), and a small download icon appears next to both.
+Repertoire is treated as a downloadable PDF: script.js adds a `download` attribute to every link pointing at it (in the More menu and the "View my full repertoire" link), and a small download icon appears next to both (no arrow, just the icon).
 Browsers only honour `download` for files on the same site, so for a real download prompt, add your PDF into this repository (e.g. in a `documents/` folder) and point `repertoire` at that path rather than an external URL.
 5. Contact form (Formspree)
 Create a form at formspree.io and copy your endpoint URL.